AMD Ryzen 9 5900X vs Intel Core i3-12100F

 Who should buy each?

-Choose the AMD Ryzen 9 5900X if: you need high performance for gaming, you do video editing or rendering, or you want to future-proof your build.
+Choose the AMD Ryzen 9 5900X if: you need exceptional multi-core performance for tasks like video rendering, you play demanding games that benefit from higher core counts, or you want to future-proof your build with a powerful CPU.

 Conclusion